Protect your child

 Online grooming can be a difficult issue to tackle with children but there are practical tips and tools you can use to help them recognise when they are at risk and take action.

 From our research, we know that online ‘stranger danger’ is a concern, particularly for younger children.
-The key thing to remember is that by equipping children with the right advice to make smarter choices online we can minimise the risks of exposure to online grooming.
+The key thing to remember is that equipping children with the right advice to make smarter choices online can minimise the risks of exposure to online grooming.

 Private details which could identify them in the real world – name, age, gender, phone number, home address, school name, and photographs – should only ever be shared with people they know.